Original Long Stabber Butterfly Swords, Böhler 440C Blade Steel (Martial Arts Grade, Blunt)

 Sword Type: Individual Swords (full handles, not half-handles).
 Sword Construction: Conventional (separate blade, D Guard and handle) Blade Style: Stabber Blade Length: Approx 14 3/8 inches (36.5 cm) from tip to D Guard Total Length: 19 3/8 (49.2 cm) Weight: Approx 1.7 pounds (780 grams) per sword Blade Material: Böhler 440C Stainless Steel (weapons grade) D Guard Material: Cast and then machined Brass Blade Edge: Very wide Hollow Grind (Best suited for cutting into flesh targets; can nick against other weapons or bone).
 Blade Sharpness: Unsharpened (Approx 1mm thick; these swords can be sharpened) or sharp as noted in store item.
 Sharps are for display only, too dangerous for training.
-Blade Thickness: 4 mm Blade Finish: Production grade glossy finish Ricasso: Yes Fuller: Decorative fullers, one on each side of blade Quillion Design: Hybrid (favors trapping/hand protection over flipping but can do both) Knuckle Bow Design: Rounded Handle Type: Full Handles Handle Material: Laminated stabilized wood in either red/black or a brown depending on what we have in stock (feel free to express a preference but no guarantees, not many left) Grip Style: Full handles with an ergonomic belly to fit the hollow of the palm Balance Point: Approx 2 5/8" down the blade from front of Guard (i.e., near a plumb line dropped from tip of quillon to blade) Designed by: Modell Design LLC Sheath: Nylon 2-in-1 sheath
+Blade Thickness: 4 mm Blade Finish: Production grade glossy finish Ricasso: Yes Fuller: Decorative fullers, one on each side of blade Quillion Design: Hybrid (favors trapping/hand protection over flipping but can do both) Knuckle Bow Design: Rounded Handle Type: Full Handles Handle Material: Laminated stabilized wood in red/black Grip Style: Full handles with an ergonomic belly to fit the hollow of the palm Balance Point: Approx 2 5/8" down the blade from front of Guard (i.e., near a plumb line dropped from tip of quillon to blade) Designed by: Modell Design LLC Sheath: Nylon 2-in-1 sheath

-Product is a pair of custom designed Butterfly Swords, made by hand.
+Product is a pair of shop made Butterfly Swords, work done by hand.
 All measurements and weights approximate.

 These long Butterfly Swords were designed for use by practitioners of Hung Gar, Shaolin and other martial arts styles.
-While the Grandmaster William Cheung likes these a lot for his lineage, if your lineage uses knives measured to the interior of the elbow DO NOT BUY THESE UNLESS YOU ARE SURE THEY ARE NOT TOO LONG, you may injure yourself.
+If your lineage uses knives measured to the interior of the elbow DO NOT BUY THESE UNLESS YOU ARE SURE THEY ARE NOT TOO LONG, you may injure yourself.
 These knives are designed for lineages that stab as well as chop and slice.

 Here are a few things that make these weapons superior to a lot of your purchase alternatives: